schmaustech/hosted-control-plane-multiarch/README.md

 8c2920ce-6d30-4276-b51e-04ce22dcfae6   hcp-adlink   true       worker   Done
 ~~~

+Once the agent list shows the nodes in a complete state we can go back to the nodepool command and see that the cluster has scaled to the desired number of nodes.

 ~~~bash
 $ oc get nodepool nodepool-hcp-adlink-1 -n hcp-adlink NAME                    CLUSTER      DESIRED NODES   CURRENT NODES   AUTOSCALING   AUTOREPAIR   VERSION   UPDATINGVERSION   UPDATINGCONFIG   MESSAGE nodepool-hcp-adlink-1   hcp-adlink   3               3               False         False        4.20.13   False             False
 ~~~

+We can then go back and look at the state of the HostedCluster.
+Here we can see the progress is still partial even though the worker nodes have joined and the control plane is up.

 ~~~bash
 $ oc get hostedcluster -n hcp-adlink